All Episodes

 And those are the kind of things I can't discuss.

-But he said bloods and crips, he said bloods and crips.
+But he said bloods and crips.

 They're trying to get anything else to continue the narrative here that I am some subhuman species with no rights to exist anywhere outside this radio studio and within these radio waves.

-I had a phone call on the I think to a phone, I'd have to check the transcript of that date, which I've not done.
+I'd have to check the transcript of that date, which I've not done.

-But my memory is it was a playoff game in San Diego between the Chargers and the Patriots, and the Patriots had a fourth down with many very few seconds left in the game, fourth and and ball game.
+But my memory is it was a playoff game in San Diego between the Chargers and the Patriots, and the Patriots had a fourth down with many very few seconds left in the game, fourth and ball game.

 And the Chargers held them.